Mong Kok station: MTR East Rail line

 Mong Kok East station (formerly Mong Kok KCR station) on the East Rail line and Mong Kok station are considerably far apart, at about 600 yards.
-The Mong Kok Road Footbridge System and MOKO shopping centre connect Mong Kok East to Mong Kok station at its exit B3.
-Passengers wishing to transfer to the East Rail line may do so at Kowloon Tong station instead.
+The Mong Kok Road footbridge system and MOKO shopping centre connect Mong Kok East to Mong Kok station at its exit B3.
+As an alternative, passengers bound for the East Rail line may interchange at Kowloon Tong station.